National anthem of England

-There is no agreed national anthem of England but it is usually defaulted in the absence of agreement to be "God Save the King", the national anthem of the United Kingdom as a whole.
-There have been calls that England should have its own distinct anthem, including discussions on the subject in the UK Parliament.
+There is no official national anthem of England.
+There have been calls for a national anthem to be designated, including discussions on the subject in the UK Parliament, however like other constituent countries of the United Kingdom there is no official anthem.

 There are a number of songs which may fulfil this role.
-Several candidate songs have been discussed, including "There'll Always Be an England", "Jerusalem", "Rose of England", "I Vow to Thee, My Country" and "Land of Hope and Glory".
-Alternatives to "God Save the King" have been used for England teams at sporting events.
+Several candidate songs have been discussed, including "Wonderwall", "There'll Always Be an England", "Jerusalem", "Rose of England", "I Vow to Thee, My Country" and "Land of Hope and Glory".
+While these anthems have been used to represent England at certain events such as the Commonwealth Games, "God Save the King" (which is the national anthem of the United Kingdom as a whole) is a common substitute at other sporting events with a separate English team.
+This is also the case for Northern Ireland.

 Anthems currently used at sporting events

 At present, the following anthems are used: